 Use apple boxes or other wooden crates to store your shoes.
 You can paint them a fun or muted color, stack them side by side and use the tops to sit on while you put your shoes on, as long as the boxes are sturdy enough!

 Cut off the top of large plastic bottles and stack them on the floor of your entryway closet or out in the open by the door to create an easy way to keep your shoes organized.
 Each of the bottles can hold a pair of sandals and other flat shoes.

 Stick-On Shoe Holders

-These stick-on shoe racks are great for gripping your shoes in place, while ensuring your entryway looks tidy and clean.
-Made of high-quality, non-slip plastic, they’re waterproof, light weight and are sold in a four-pack.
-Need more room for your stuff?
-Learn 12 new DIY storage shelf solutions.
+These stick-on shoe racks are great for gripping your shoes in place, while ensuring your entryway looks tidy, organized and clean.
+Made of high-quality, non-slip plastic, they’re waterproof, lightweight and are sold in a four-pack.

 Install Hooks Near the Bottom of the Wall